-- It is recommended that, within the context of an overall strategy for this type of conserving, enhancing 5.6.5 and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Preserve high quality historic townscape element(s) that contribute to the Victorian Character of this type, as identified in the relevant Character Area descriptions. - Ensure that any new development responds to the existing scale and grain of the urban form. - Maintain and, where possible, enhance access and visual linkages between the Victorian Suburbs adjacent Character Types and Areas. - Conserve characteristic streetscape/building materials, replacing them where necessary, and reflect these details/patterns in any new floorscapes/buildings. - Consider additional/new planting within the streetscape to form a green setting to development. - Maintain a high density in the built form. - Conserve the pattern of key views from and into the Victorian Suburbs, specifically: Views to the historic core from the southern edge of Alma Street and Brook Street Suburbs.
+- 5.6.5 It is recommended that, within the context of an overall strategy for this type of conserving, enhancing and, where relevant, restoring key characteristics, as described in the relevant Character Area descriptions, the following design and development principles should apply: - Preserve high quality historic townscape element(s) that contribute to the Victorian Character of this type, as identified in the relevant Character Area descriptions. - Ensure that any new development responds to the existing scale and grain of the urban form. - Maintain and, where possible, enhance access and visual linkages between the Victorian Suburbs adjacent Character Types and Areas. - Conserve characteristic streetscape/building materials, replacing them where necessary, and reflect these details/patterns in any new floorscapes/buildings. - Consider additional/new planting within the streetscape to form a green setting to development. - Maintain a high density in the built form. - Conserve the pattern of key views from and into the Victorian Suburbs, specifically: - Views to the historic core from the southern edge of Alma Street and Brook Street Suburbs.

-- strategies, specifically: - replacement alternatives; - block pattern; - Seek ways to encourage maintenance of front gardens, rather than replacement with parking spaces/ front drives; - Seek ways to manage on-street parking, which detracts from streetscape consistency. - Any new development should follow the scale and grain of the urban structure set by the historical plots. - New development should reinforce the positive character and local distinctiveness of this townscape type through the use of appropriate building materials and styles as identified in the relevant Character Area descriptions. - Infill developments should respect and enhance the local character of streetscapes and existing historic buildings, incorporate appropriate forms, materials and details, and give emphasis to the design of landscapes/gardens in the grounds surrounding buildings. - Proposals for conversions of historic buildings should carefully consider materials/ forms, the design of internal spaces, the curtilage of the building and employ sensitive construction methods. - Proposals for extensions to existing listed buildings should carefully consider the impact on the local streetscape, address issues of privacy/overlooking and daylight/ sunlight, and incorporate sensitive building forms, materials and details. - The fitting of solar panels and satellite dishes to listed buildings and other buildings within Conservation Areas should be carefully considered.
+- New proposals within this Townscape Character Type should address the key threats identified in the relevant Character Area descriptions through appropriate restoration and enhancement strategies, specifically: - Seek to retain original Victorian doors and window frames and limit the introduction of plastic replacement alternatives; - Seek to limit potential backland (back garden) developments that do not respond to street and block pattern; - Seek ways to encourage maintenance of front gardens, rather than replacement with parking spaces/ front drives; - Seek ways to manage on-street parking, which detracts from streetscape consistency. - Any new development should follow the scale and grain of the urban structure set by the historical plots. - New development should reinforce the positive character and local distinctiveness of this townscape type through the use of appropriate building materials and styles as identified in the relevant Character Area descriptions. - Infill developments should respect and enhance the local character of streetscapes and existing historic buildings, incorporate appropriate forms, materials and details, and give emphasis to the design of landscapes/gardens in the grounds surrounding buildings. - Proposals for conversions of historic buildings should carefully consider materials/ forms, the design of internal spaces, the curtilage of the building and employ sensitive construction methods. - Proposals for extensions to existing listed buildings should carefully consider the impact on the local streetscape, address issues of privacy/overlooking and daylight/ sunlight, and incorporate sensitive building forms, materials and details. - The fitting of solar panels and satellite dishes to listed buildings and other buildings within Conservation Areas should be carefully considered.